 - Navigate to the folder of the Packer JSON script,

 - Execute the following command.
-Get the AWS access key and secret key from the ~/.aws/credentials file on your Macintosh or Linux workstation.
+Packer will read the default AWS credentials from ~/.aws/credentials file on your Macintosh or Linux workstation.
 On Windows, the file is at C:\Users\YOUR_USER_NAME\.aws\credentials.

 - The command window will display the ID of the generated image, or you can find it by name in the EC2 section of the AWS console under AMIs.